Proud Boys leader arrested in the burning of Black Lives Matter banner, D.C. police say

 Tarrio had told The Washington Post last month that he was among those who burned the banner.

-Police said Tarrio, who was in custody Monday evening, also was charged with two counts of possession of high capacity ammunition feeding devices, which is a legal term for a firearms magazine that allows guns to hold additional bullets.
+Police said Tarrio, who was in custody Monday evening, also was charged with two felony counts of possession of high-capacity ammunition feeding devices, which is a legal term for a firearms magazine that allows guns to hold additional bullets.
 The devices were found during the arrest, police said.

 Members of the Proud Boys, a male-chauvinist organization with ties to white nationalism, are planning a rally in the District on Wednesday in support of President Donald Trump and his efforts to overturn the election he lost to Joe Biden.

-The church banner was ripped down following a similar rally in December.
+The church banner was ripped down after a similar rally last month.

+Tarrio could appear Tuesday in D.C.
+Superior Court.
+Prosecutors with the U.S. attorney’s office in the District could modify the charges brought by police.

-Authorities had said described the burning of the banner as a potential hate crime.
-Sternbeck said it would be up to prosecutors with the U.S. attorney’s office in the District to determine whether to file hate charges, which could increase the penalty.
+Authorities had described the burning of the banner as a potential hate crime.
+Sternbeck said it would be up to prosecutors to determine whether to file hate crime charges, which could increase the penalty.

-Tarrio said last month in an interview with The Washington Post he would plead guilty to destruction of property, pay the church the cost of the banner and surrender to authorities if a criminal charge was filed.
+Tarrio last month told The Post that he would plead guilty to destruction of property, pay the church the cost of the banner and surrender to authorities if a criminal charge was filed.

 However, Tarrio said he would not admit to committing a hate crime.